superlistapp/super_native_extensions/super_context_menu/README.md

 rustup update
 ```

 That is it.
-The build integration will automatically install required Rust toolchains and other dependencies.
+The build integration will automatically install required Rust targets and other dependencies (NDK).
 This also means that first build might take a little bit longer.

 ## Usage